percona/percona-valkey-doc/docs/migration.md

 This is a migration guide from Redis Community Edition to Valkey.
 You will learn how to migrate a standalone Redis server instance and a Redis Cluster.

-This guide provides migration steps for Redis server and Valkey deployed in Docker; however, they should also apply for on-premises deployments.
+This guide provides migration steps for Redis server and Valkey deployed in Docker; however, the principles are the same for any deployment method.
 Refer to [install Valkey](installation.md) for installation options.

 ## Why to migrate to Valkey?